 A virtue-event that gradually chisels that very personal image that brings to awareness a goal or a communal reality of praise, that is, an innate narrative Voice of unknown energies, for important changes.

-Step by step, this perception and dialogue that emerges induces us to internalise hidden flashes of the pathway that belongs to us: a missionary spirit that seeks harmony, the creation of a living environment, and so on.
+Step by step, this perception and dialogue that emerges induces one to internalise hidden flashes of the path that belongs to us: a missionary spirit that seeks harmony, the creation of a living environment, and so on.
 Even destabilising.

 Only in this sense is prayer in order to our benefits.

-Nor can it be reduced to a group badge, because although we recognise ourselves in certain knowledge, each one has its own language of the soul, a relevant history and sensitivity, an unprecedented iconic world (also in terms of micro and macro dream relationships), as well as an unrepeatable task of salvation.
+Nor can it be reduced to a group badge, because although we recognise ourselves in some knowledge, each one has its own language of the soul, a relevant history and sensitivity, an unprecedented iconic world (also in terms of micro and macro dreamed relations), as well as an unrepeatable task of salvation.

 And never does it appear that the apostles pray with Him: it seems that they only wanted a formula to distinguish themselves from other rabbinical schools (cf. Lk 11:1).

-The Lord only holds fast to the mindset and lifestyle: He proceeds on fundamental options - and insists on the perception of welcoming, rather than our saying and organising (which are not very steeped in well-founded eternity).
+The Lord only holds fast to the mentality and style of life: He proceeds on fundamental options - and insists on the perception of welcoming, rather than on our saying and organising (little imbued with grounded eternity).

 Father